Malpp/text_game/README.md

 3. Next we need to get the ID of the bot
     1. Go [here](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html) and navigate to the `Obtaining Our Bot’s ID` section
     2. Change the line `os.environ.get('SLACK_BOT_TOKEN')` to just put your bot's token
-    3. Save the output for later
+    3. Run the script and save the output for later
 4. Now we need to setup the enviroment variables.
 This step maybe be different depending on how you run your script.
 Since I ran mine off VSCode, I'll do those steps
     1. Go to your `launch.json`
     2. Find the python instance type that you run, usually `Python`